newpro/snap2.0/proposal.md

 	* **Solution:** both of the problem can be solved by sync signal and message payload format.
 The communication message should contain two parts:
 		* signal code (error, success, warning)
 		* message payload

+### [&#xf0e8;] **Implementation Structure**

+The structure of the implementation is separated by functionalities in to four main modules: design control, planning, device control, and plan execution.

+* Design Control
+	* design control is the controller of the operation.
+It responsibility is take inputs that represent the environments, the assocated rewards and goals in order to builid the system.
+* Planning
+	* planning is the brain of the operation, its responsibility is construct the design tree based on information inputs from design control.
+* Device Control
+	* device control is the communication hub between the system and the sensors, so its responsibility include in setup map between commands and http requests.
+* Plan Execution and Testing
+	* plan execution is used to test with a real or virtual worlds to see if the logic is implementable correctly.
+Its responsibility include display testing feedbacks and trigger situations.